shaharoded/Blackjack-AI/README.md

-# Blackjack AI
+# Black-Jack AI

-A simplified Blackjack simulation with AI agents that learn to play using **Monte Carlo methods**.
-The coding experiment includes a regular agent and a card-counting agent, both trained to optimize their strategies against a dealer, and was created as an intro to RL and also to humiliate my broter at Black-Jack.
+A simplified Blackjack simulation with AI agents that learn to play using **Monte-Carlo methods**.
+The coding experiment includes a regular agent and a card-counting agent, both trained to optimize their strategies against a dealer, and was created as an intro to RL and also to humiliate my broter at the game.

 ---